 NHT’s Energy Efficiency for All coalition has provided a state and local policy tracker.
 Please click here to access the tracker.

 CDBG Allocations: Congress provided an additional $5 billion for Community Development Block Grants.
-The allocation for CARES Act CDBG grants were released last week.
+The allocation for CARES Act CDBG grants were released in 2020.
 Click here to see the allocations.

 Opportunity Finance Network (OFN) is working with CDFIs to ensure that credit continues to flow in rural, urban and Native communities nationwide.
 Click here for more information.